jhaaaa/alix-and-bo/README.md

 The original cast of Alice and Bob characters serves cryptography well and plays a role in helping people from around the world communicate about cryptographic topics.

-**This proposal suggests that we update character names to reflect not only the global impact of cryptography, but also the contributions a global community makes to this study and practice.**
+**This proposal suggests that we update character names to reflect not only the global impact of cryptography but also the contributions a global community makes to this study and practice.**

 **People can **_choose_** to use updated character names in place of original character names.**